Maklowicz-enjoyer/nodejs-k8s-app/README.md

 - **Node.js Web Application:** A simple app serving a "Hello, World!" message.
 - **Docker Containerization:** The app is built into a Docker image for consistency across environments.
-- **Kubernetes Deployment:** Deployed to a local Kubernetes cluster managed by Rancher Desktop.
+- **Kubernetes Deployment:** Deployed to a local Kubernetes cluster.
 - **CI/CD Pipeline:** Automated workflows to run tests, build the Docker image, and deploy to Kubernetes.

 ## Prerequisites